gameballers/gameball-node/README.md

 ```
 ### Handling exceptions
 Unsuccessful requests raise exceptions.
 The raised exception will reflect the sort of error that occurred with appropriate message and error code .
 Please refer to the  [Gameball API docs](https://docs.gameball.co).
+## Contribution
+---
+The master branch of this repository contains the latest stable release of the SDK.
 ## Contact
 ---
 For usage questions\suggestions drop us an email at support[ at ]gameball.co.
 Please report any bugs as issues.